 Just like last year, there will be 3 different models (Galaxy S20, S20+, and S20 Ultra) this year.
-The Galaxy S20/S11 series won’t come with a headphone jack, as Samsung has already dropped the 3.5mm jack from the Galaxy Note 10 series.
+Here’s everything you need to know.

-The Galaxy S20 Ultra/S11+ will be equipped with the largest battery ever used in a Galaxy S-series smartphone, presumably, it is a 5,000 mAh battery.
-The standard model will probably come with a 4,500mAh battery and the cheapest model will receive a 4,000 mAh battery.
-You will also see the wireless charging feature.
+The Galaxy S20 Ultra will be equipped with the largest battery ever used in a Galaxy S-series smartphone, presumably, it is a 5,000 mAh battery with 45W fast charging.
+The Galaxy S20+ will come with a 4,500mAh battery and the Galaxy S20 will receive a 4,000 mAh battery.

 Price and Release Date:

-For comparison, here’s the pricing of the S10 series:
+Just for comparison, here’s the pricing of the Galaxy S10 series: